turboblack/HamsterCMS/README.md

 just to deploy an editable home page? - this is not about this script.
 This script is also useful for training, the simple code allows for this.
-The script is suitable for adherents of old technologies, for ascetic users, downgraders, lovers of retro computers and computer equipment.
+The script is suitable for adherents of old technologies, for ascetic users, downgraders, lovers of retro computers and computer equipment, who want to create a quick, simple, and beautiful home page, or multi-page.

 tests showed that the site on this template launched on a 386 computer with 16 MHz and 8 RAM under Windows 95 (it will also launch under 3.11